Point and Shoot Camera Review

 Unfortunately, increasing your ISO also increases the amount of grain, noise and other fuzzy impurities that show up in your images – sometimes to the point of making them unusable.
 Cameras with lower apertures are able to widen the camera's iris, thereby allowing the camera to make use of more light rather than simply increasing its sensitivity to the existing light.

-Connectivity: Pairing Your Camera with a Mobile Device
+Connectivity: Pairing Your Camera With a Mobile Device

 One of the best aspects of shooting with an iOS or Android device is the ability to access innumerable apps for cropping, collaging, captioning and sharing your images.
-While many point and shoot cameras come with useful software features for editing images in-camera, it's not surprising that they fail to match the infinite possibilities available in today's mobile application stores.
+While many point and shoot cameras come with useful software features for editing images in-camera, it's not surprising that they fail to match the infinite possibilities available in today's mobile app stores.

 Rather than attempting to compete head-on with editing platforms, many camera manufacturers are simply making the editing apps accessible through built-in Wi-Fi.
 This allows you to connect your phone or tablet directly to your camera for easy image transfer.
 Although this admittedly requires a few more steps than simply shooting on your phone, it’s a nice compromise for someone who doesn't want to physically connect their camera to a PC every time they want to edit or share.

-Point and Shoot Cameras: Our Verdict and Recommendations
+Point And Shoot Cameras: Our Verdict And Recommendations

-As image quality in smartphone cameras continues to progress, point and shoot cameras become less and less appealing, and rightfully so; many people simply no longer need a dedicated camera in order to capture good-looking images.
+As image quality in smartphone cameras continues to progress, point and shoot cameras become less and less appealing, and rightfully so – many people simply no longer need a dedicated camera in order to capture good-looking images.
 In our testing, however, we've determined that there are still very convincing reasons for the photographically inclined to have a small, dedicated camera.

 Another great reason to buy a point and shoot camera is optical zoom.
 Due to the necessity to be thin, smartphones have flat lenses that are recessed into the body of the phone.
 This means that smartphone users have no optical zooming capabilities and must instead rely on cropping, which degrades image quality, to enlarge distant subjects.